75th Anniversary Selatin Tunnel

 75th Anniversary Selatin Tunnel (75.
-Yıl Selatin Tüneli), is a road tunnel constructed on the motorway O-31 / E87 at the province border of Izmir and Aydın, western Turkey.
-It is situated 35 km northwest of Aydın and 80 km southeast of Izmir, between the junctions Belevi and Germencik.
+Yıl Selatin Tüneli), is a road tunnel constructed on the motorway O-31 / E87 at the province border of İzmir and Aydın, western Turkey.
+It is situated 35 km northwest of Aydın and 80 km southeast of İzmir, between the junctions Belevi and Germencik.
 With its length of 3043 m, it was the country's longest tunnel when opened on 20 April 2000.

 Starting on 1 April 1990, its construction was carried out by the joint venture Kutlutaş and Dillingham in New Austrian Tunnelling method (NATM).
 The cost of the tunnel totalled to US$121 million.

 The tunnel was initially named after its location in Selatin village of Germencik district.
 Following its completion, it was renamed in memory of the 75th anniversary of the foundation of the Turkish Republic (1923).